-The coverage period must be at least one year, which includes either the start date or end date of the Grant Subaward performance period.
-If the Certificate of Insurance expires prior to the end date of the Grant Subaward performance period, including any extension, a new Certificate of Insurance must be obtained prior to the expiration date.
+Subrecipients must have a certificate of insurance that covers the entire Grant Subaward performance period.
+If the Certificate of

+Insurance expires prior to the end date of the Grant Subaward performance period including any extension, a new Certificate of Insurance must be obtained prior to the expiration date.
+This requirement can be met by providing two certificates of insurance.